Skip to content

 • Developing more adaptive ways of understanding experiences

-What can I expect from a Cognitive Processing Therapy (CPT) session?
+What can I expect from sessions in Cognitive Processing Therapy (CPT)?

 In a typical Cognitive Processing Therapy (CPT) session, you can expect the following might occur: